scrapehero/yellowpages-scraper/README.md

 # Yellow Pages Business Details Scraper

 Yellowpages.com Web Scraper written in Python and LXML to extract business details available based on a particular category and location.

-# Nasdaq Finance Scraper
-This script will scrape Yellowpages.com to extract business details based on a category and location.
-If you would like to know more about this scraper you can check it out at this link ---
+If you would like to know more abou this scraper you can check it out at this link  ---

 ## Getting Started